SSWConsulting/SSW.Rules.Content/rules/developer-experience/rule.md

 It's amazing how often you can't simply Clone a repository (aka "Get Latest") and compile it.

-A good developer makes it clear how to get a new project, compile it, run it.
+A good developer makes it clear how to get a new project, compile it and run it.

 ![Figure: In Visual Studio the project setup experience starts with the F5 key!](f5-key.jpg)